cwise24/snopsy/docs/module1/11_Playbook.rst

 .. sidebar::  Play Details

-    This play will log into the group [switches] and get the vlan info from each mdf1 and mdf2.
+    This play will log into the group [ios] and get the vlan info from each S1 and S3.
 The information will be stored in the variable *'vland'*.

 .. code-block:: yaml
    :linenos: